Electroweak Multi-Higgs Production: A Smoking Gun for the Type-I Two-Higgs-Doublet Model: Significances at the LHC

-From the table, the total signal cross section after imposing the various selections cuts is considerably smaller in the case of the $H$ compared to the $H^\pm$.
-However, the requirement of at least 5 $b$--tagged jets strongly suppresses the QCD background compared to the signal within the three relevant invariant mass bins for the $H$, which leads to a higher signal significance for it.
+These significances are shown in Table~\ref{tab:params}.
+The highest significance was obtained for the $A$, since all the signal modes contribute to its reconstruction.
+In the case of the $H^\pm$ and $H$ instead, the reconstruction algorithms are based on the signal topologies $AAW$ and $AAA$, respectively, and the other contributions thus get diminished.
+For the $H$, the requirement of at least 5 $b$--tagged jets strongly suppresses the QCD background compared to the signal within the three relevant invariant mass bins, which leads to a considerably higher $S/\sqrt{B}$ for it compared to the $H^\pm$, as seen in the table.
 We point out again that, for the $H$ signal, this significance has been calculated for 5 $b$--tagged jets and one light jet (rather than for 6 $b$--jets).

-For the BP2 with $m_A=50$\,GeV, we see relatively low significances for all the Higgs bosons in Table \ref{tab:sigma-BP}.
-The invariant mass distributions corresponding to each of the reconstructed Higgs bosons for this BP can be found in the Appendix.
-As noted earlier, this BP was chosen so as to have almost identical $m_H$ and $m_{H^\pm}$ to the respective ones for the BP1, and thus to assess the impact of a reduced BR$(H\to AA)$ ($\sim 50\%$) as well as a smaller $m_A$ on our analysis.
-Our reconstruction algorithm for the $H$ is thus much more efficient when its $AA$ is dominant by far.
-Furthermore, in the case of the $A$, the lightness of its mass results in much softer $b$--jets, which lowers the selection efficiency.
-Despite all these deficiencies, the signal significances are still a formidable $>3\sigma$ for all the Higgs bosons for this BP, thus demonstrating the strength of our proposed reconstruction method.